Python datetime:

 Python strftime() - datetime object to string

-The method creates a formatted string from a given date
+The method creates a formatted string from a given date, datetime or time object.

 Example 15: Format date using strftime()